Current Mission-Driven Community Programs

 Small Farms Market Day

-Every Thursday of the year, from 9:00 am- 4:00 pm, our building at 577 18th St. in Astoria becomes a pop-up farm stand!
-Local farmers, foragers, and food producers bring their produce, eggs, meat, dairy, and other value-added products for sale.
-All the profits go back to vendors!
+We help local farmers and food producers sell their products through the Food Web to support our local food economy.
+Local farmers, foragers, and food producers sell their produce, eggs, meat, dairy, and other value-added products for sale.
 Market Day is operated primarily by volunteers.
-Cash & check only.

 Local Food and Farmer Resources